Q: What is AWS CDK?

 Q: What is the relationship between AWS CDK and AWS Solutions Constructs?

 AWS Solutions Constructs is an open-source library extension of AWS CDK.
-AWS Solutions Constructs provide you with a collection of vetted, multi-service architecture patterns built using the best practices established by the AWS Well-Architected Framework.
+AWS Solutions Constructs provides you with a collection of vetted, multi-service architecture patterns built using the best practices established by the AWS Well-Architected Framework.
 AWS Solutions Constructs requires installation of the AWS CDK as a prerequisite.
 For instructions how to add AWS Solutions Constructs to your AWS CDK environment, please see our development guide.

 AWS Construct Library

 Q: What is the AWS Construct Library?

 AWS CDK constructs are delivered through the AWS Construct Library, and represent abstractions of cloud infrastructure logic packaged for reuse.
 Constructs can be defined locally or published to package managers such as npm, Maven, NuGet, or PyPI for sharing across organizations.

 Q: Which services are available in the AWS Construct Library?